montybasquiart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 0x01.
 Shell, permissions

+## A README.md file describing what each script is doing

 0. My name is Betty - [0-iam_betty](./0-iam_betty) - A script that switches the current user to the user betty.

 1. Who am I - [1-who_am_i](./1-who_am_i) - A script that prints the effective username of the current user.